coq/coq/doc/sphinx/addendum/type-classes.rst

      between subgoals to avoid backtracking on subgoals that are entirely independent.

    + The transparency information of databases is used consistently for all hints declared in them.
 It is always used when calling the unifier.
 When considering local hypotheses, we use the transparent state of the first hint database given.
-Using an empty database (created with :cmd:`Create HintDb` for example) with unfoldable variables and :term:`constants <constant>` as the first argument of ``typeclasses eauto`` hence makes resolution with the local hypotheses use full conversion during unification.
+Using an empty database (created with :cmd:`Create HintDb` for example) with unfoldable variables and :term:`constants
+     <constant>` as the first argument of ``typeclasses eauto`` hence makes
+     resolution with the local hypotheses use full conversion during unification.

-   + The mode hints (see :cmd:`Hint Mode`) associated with a class are taken into account by :tacn:`typeclasses eauto`.
+   + The mode hints (see :cmd:`Hint Mode`) associated with a typeclass are taken into account by :tacn:`typeclasses eauto`.
 When a goal does not match any of the declared modes for its head (if any), instead of failing like :tacn:`eauto`, the goal is suspended and resolution proceeds on the remaining goals.
 If after one run of resolution, there remains suspended goals, resolution is launched against on them, until it reaches a fixed point when the set of remaining suspended goals does not change.
 Using `solve [typeclasses eauto]` can be used to ensure that no suspended goals remain.

    + When considering local hypotheses, we use the union of all the modes declared in the given databases.